mattmakai/fullstackpython.com/source/content/pages/05-data/03-nosql.markdown

 ## Graph
-A graph database represents and stores data in three aspects: nodes, edges, and properties.
+A graph database represents and stores data in three aspects: nodes, edges and properties.

 A *node* is an entity, such as a person or business.